Are you unintentionally sharing your internet passwords and security questions with hackers?

 Keys to Successfully Creating Security Question Answers

 When setting up security questions on a website, you can enter anything you want as the answer, as long as you can remember what you entered.
 That last part is the key.
 You MUST be able to remember what you entered.
 You must remember both the word(s), and how you typed it in–whether there are spaces, capital letters, whatever.
-You must be able to retype it exactly as you entered it to answer the question when you set it up.
+And you must be able to retype it exactly as you entered it to answer the question when you set it up.

 And yes, that’s why it’s so easy to default on the security questions and give them the name of your dog, your favorite ice cream, or your mother’s maiden name.